angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 considering that my idea at the start of the tournament was to incinerate 300 play points.

-With a couple more results I was in a pretty good spot for the italian Player of the Year race, which awards an European Legacy Masters invite to the top3 players.
+With a couple more results I was in a pretty good spot for the Italian Player of the Year race, which awards an European Legacy Masters invite to the top3 players.
 I failed to qualify with two direct qualifier tournaments, losing in the top8 in one and getting destroyed in the other, but I felt pretty confident